 Free GUI Libraries and Source Code

 The libraries and source code listed here allow you to design a graphical user interface, or GUI, for your application at a high level, and perhaps non-operating system specific, manner.
-This eases your coding, and might make your application portable among different platforms, useful if you plan to port it later.
+This eases your coding, and might make your application portable between different platforms, useful if you plan to port it later.
 Some of the libraries here may also come with a GUI builder, which allow you to design the appearance of your application visually.

 If you are looking for 3D or 2D engines, image or drawing libraries, animation libraries, and the like, please check out the Free Graphics Libraries, 3D Engines, 2D Engines, Animation Libraries, Image Drawing Libraries page as well as the Free Games Programming Libraries and Source Code, instead.
 Libraries to handle sound, music, digitized voice, and other audio related functions may be found on the Free Audio, Sound, Music, Digitized Voice Libraries and Source Code page.